ehrpg/qstar/docs/character.md

 ### Speed

-> Speed measures the character's reflexes and hand-eye coordination.
+> Speed measures the character's reflexes and eye-hand coordination.

 Speed adds a bonus to ranged weaopn attacks, is used for stealth and lets you act in a [Crisis](/#crisis) sooner.